 In this side-by-side comparison of the charts (pictured below), the colors have been converted to grayscale to simulate how someone with visual impairment might read the charts.

 It is easier to distinguish between the three columns of each grouping in the chart with the bars that have a pattern.

 The same goes for the line charts in the side-by-side comparison below:

-In the first chart, given the "inaccessible" heading, the colors representing each operating system (red for "Windows", green for "Linux" and blue for "Macintosh") are difficult to visually distinguish, especially for someone with color blindness.
-In the second chart, each line is given a different pattern as well as color (dark blue and long dashes for "Windows", dark green and solid for "Linux", red and small dashes for "Macintosh") to make them easier to distinguish.
+In the "Accessible Line Chart", each line is given a different pattern as well as color (dark blue and long dashes for "Windows", dark green and solid for "Linux", red and small dashes for "Macintosh") to make them easier to distinguish.
 Each line is also labelled, making it easier for viewers to identify the lines without having to refer to the legend.